 Backblaze B2 Pricing

-Backblaze B2 is the infrastructure-as-a-service (IaaS) cloud storage that Backblaze offers.
-Like other IaaS providers, you’ll have to pay for the amount of data you store and download.
+Backblaze B2 is the cloud computing storage that Backblaze offers.
+Similar to other providers though, you’ll have to pay for the amount of data you store and download.
 However, it’s still one of the cheapest cloud storage options available, especially with free management software like Duplicati (read our Duplicati review).
+Learn more in our full Backblaze B2 review.

 Cost per Gigabyte of Data Stored